code-felipe/supplyflow/docs/README-ARCHITECTURE.md

 - **Request** — a supply order placed by a User to a specific CustomerSite and CustomerAccount as its derivative.
 - **RequestItem** — a list of items  within a Request; references a SupplyItem and a quantity.
 - **Role** — a list roles to authenticate during log phase and authorize end points based on role - active - email and password.
+- **SupplyItem** — Products that feeds the Data Base to make a request.
+- **Category** — A specific category that a product belows to.

 **Key relations (ER sketch)**